Clinical incident management guideline

 Clinical incident

-Any event or circumstance which has actually or could potentially lead to unintended and/or unnecessary mental or physical harm to a patient
+An event or circumstance that resulted, or could have resulted, in unintended and/or unnecessary harm to a patient or consumer; and/or a compliant, loss or damage.

 Severity assessment code (SAC) 1